muffinista/chatterbot/README.markdown

 Pull requests for bug fixes and new features are eagerly accepted.
 Since this code is based off of actual Twitter bots, please try and maintain compatability with the existing codebase.
+If you are comfortable writing a spec for any changed code, please do so.
+If not, I can work with you on that.

 Copyright/License
 -----------------